ebaquera/dbz-to-bigquery/README.md

 Afterwards create a subscription using the same name schema followed by `-sub`, in this case the subscription is called `postgres.public.actor-sub`.
 Make sure the subcription type is set to `Pull`.

+Grant permissions to `gke-quickstart-service-account` as Pub/Sub publisher using the IAM.
+After the permission has been granted, be sure to run the policy binding step so both service accounts have the necessary permissions.

 ## BigQuery configurations

 Create a new dataset and table to receive the information.
 For the purposes of this tutorial, the dataset is named `debezium_test` and the table is named `actor_table`.